gevolution-code/gevolution-1.3/README.md

 # gevolution-1.3

-Copyright (c) 2015-2024 Julian Adamek
+Copyright (c) 2015-2026 Julian Adamek
-(Université de Genève & Observatoire de Paris & Queen Mary University of London & Universität Zürich)
+(Université de Genève & Observatoire de Paris & Queen Mary University of London & Universität Zürich & ETH Zürich)

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal